nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 But you can envision what that looked like.
 Well, you know, it is only a goblin, so it's not really all that, all that, great here.
 It will try and swing again, and it'll miss again.
 And then it's gonna run all back, except Amir.
 Hey.

 So you saw that you saw that larger, or that medium sized creature run away.
-And then the other the other goblin that's a little bit further back, with fear in its eyes tried to stab Alwar a few times, but was also not successful, and it ran away.
+And then the other the other goblin that's a little bit further back, with fear in its eyes tried to stab Alwor a few times, but was also not successful, and it ran away.
 Or not also, but it was unsuccessful and then ran away.
 Now you are up.
 I will get my yeah.

 Okay.
 So I will do a frostbite on said bugbear attempt anyway.
 So I'm sure you'll get right past that, but that's what he does.
 And then while that is happening Sorry.
 Easily gets past that.